Coda-Coda/Crowdfunding/README.md

 ## Sections of note relating to the SPLASH 2022 poster
  - [proofs/FunctionalCorrectness.v line 165](https://github.com/Coda-Coda/Crowdfunding/blob/splash-2022-poster/proofs/FunctionalCorrectness.v#L165) has the definition of the type `Action` which is a critical definition for the successful calls only approach.
 Note in particular the required arguments such as `case_donate_prf` which are the proofs required to be passed in that the call will succeed.
  - [proofs/FunctionalCorrectness.v line 380](https://github.com/Coda-Coda/Crowdfunding/blob/splash-2022-poster/proofs/FunctionalCorrectness.v#L380) has the proof of the `donation_preserved` lemma making use of the successful calls only approach.
  - [proofs/FunctionalCorrectness.v line 490](https://github.com/Coda-Coda/Crowdfunding/blob/splash-2022-poster/proofs/FunctionalCorrectness.v#L490) has the statement of the lemma `sufficient_funds_safe` described on the poster.
-The proof is left for future work.
+The proof has been completed using a similar model (making use of the snapshot approach but not the successful-calls-only approach) and is available [at this link](https://github.com/Coda-Coda/deepsea-1/blob/splash-2022-poster/contracts/crowdfunding/FunctionalCorrectness.v#L688).

 ## Using this repository - Please read this